Thou shalt not kill: New Testament doctrine

 The New Testament is in agreement that murder is a grave moral evil, and maintains the Old Testament view of bloodguilt.
 Jesus himself repeats and expands upon the commandment, "Do not murder."
 The New Testament depicts Jesus as explaining that murder, as well as other sins, comes from the heart.

 The New Testament acknowledges the just and proper role of civil government in maintaining justice and punishing evildoers, even to the point of "bearing the sword."
 One criminal on the cross contrasts his death as due punishment with Jesus' death as an innocent man.
 When Jesus appeared before Pilate, both Pilate and the crowd recognize the principles of bloodguilt.
-There is no indication in the New Testament that it is unjust, immoral, or inappropriate for secular civil governments to execute those guilty of shedding innocent blood.

-Like the Old Testament, the New Testament seems to depict the lawful use of force by soldiers in legitimate battles as justified.
 The profession of soldier is used as a metaphor by Paul exhorting the Ephesians to "put on the full armor of God."
 Cornelius, the Roman centurion, is portrayed as a righteous and God-fearing man.
 Jesus praises the faith of a Roman centurion on the occasion of healing the centurion's servant, and states that he has not found such great faith even in Israel.
 When John the Baptist was preaching repentance and baptizing penitent sinners in the Jordan River, soldiers came to John and asked for specific instructions regarding their repentance.
-John the Baptist did not demand that the soldiers renounce their profession, instead he exhorted them to be content with their pay.
+John did not demand that the soldiers renounce their profession, although they did not present themselves as having killed, but exhorted them to be content with their pay.

 Jesus was not condoning violence as the very next verse confirms it was to satisfy the prophecy of Isaiah 53 when he told his disciples to buy a sword if they do not have one, "now if you have a purse, take it, and also a bag; and if you don't have a sword, sell your cloak and buy one."
-Jesus was quick to correct his servant for the improper use of the sword in cutting off the ear of the high-priest's servant.
+Jesus was quick to correct Peter for the improper use of the sword in cutting off the ear of the high-priest's servant.

-In John 8:7 Jesus replied to the question of capital punishment because of adultery to let him who is without sin cast the first stone – and no one did.